dmarcotte/github-markdown-preview/readme.md

 ## Contributing

+If the script isn't working as promised, please [file an issue](https://github.com/dmarcotte/github-markdown-preview/issues)!

-In its current state, this script is meeting my needs so I probably won't be beefing it up much.
+As for new features, in its current state, this script is meeting my needs so I probably won't be beefing it up much.
 I acknowledge that it's pretty low-fi though, so if you've got desires to make it more slick, send a [pull](https://github.com/dmarcotte/github-markdown-preview/pulls)!